arnoesterhuizen/clickatell-overview-http/README.md

 ## `deliv_time`

-Specify the number of minutes to delay the message delivery.
-The minimum value for this is 5 minutes, and the maximum is 10080 minutes (or 7 days).
+The number of minutes to delay the message delivery.
+The maximum is 10080 minutes (or 7 days).
+Please note that the message can be sent out up to 5 minutes later than specified.

 ## `from`

-Specify a source address (also known as a sender ID) to display on the recipient's handset.
+The source address (also known as a sender ID) to display on the recipient's handset.
 This is mostly used when you need recipients to be able to reply to your message, and must first be configured in your Clickatell Developers' Central account.
 Setting the `from` parameter isn't guaranteed to work with all mobile networks or handsets.
 Refer to the [`mo`](#mo) parameter for more information.

+Similar to the [`to`](#to) parameter, this needs to be in standard international format (e.g. including the coutry code, and using only digits &ndash; without any spaces or "+").

 ## `mo`